SAP-samples/btp-kyma-multitenant-extension/README.md

 Due to the complexity of this topic, our team has taken some compromise compared to a real application.
 So, this application doesn't aim to be used for productive usage.

 The repository has been structured into 2 different sections:
-- <a href="documentation">documentation</a>: Here you will find details about the architecture, the components, and a step-by-step guide to set up the application EasyFranchise.
+* [documentation](/documentation/README.md): Here you will find details about the architecture, the components, and a step-by-step guide to set up the application EasyFranchise.
-- <a href="code">code</a>: Here you will find the code of all the components needed to run the application.
+* [code](/code/README.md): Here you will find the code of all the components needed to run the application.

 Find more details in the solution diagram of the EasyFranchise application:
 ![](documentation/images/easyfranchise-diagrams/Slide4.jpeg)